April 27, 2026

 Camaya had a fast-growing, malignant and rare central nervous system tumor, known as an atypical teratoid rhabdoid tumor or ATRT, that typically arises in children under age 3.
 About 50% to 60% of these tumors occur in the back of the brain, which is where Camaya’s tumor was located.

-“Radiation plays an important role in trying to eradicate the remaining tumor cells and to prevent the tumor from coming back,” says Dr. Rotondo.
-“Proton therapy plays a critical role in this case because Camaya is incredibly young and particularly sensitive to the effects of radiation.
-With proton therapy, we can maximize the chance of controlling the tumor, minimize the chances of acute and late toxicity and try to achieve the best quality of life long-term.”
+“Radiation plays an important role in trying to eradicate the remaining microscopic tumor cells and to prevent the tumor from coming back,” says Dr. Rotondo.
+“Proton therapy plays a critical role in this case because Camaya is very young and particularly sensitive to the effects of radiation.
+With proton therapy, we can maximize the chance of controlling the tumor while minimizing radiation exposure to healthy developing tissues.
+As a result, proton therapy can minimize the chances of acute and late side effects and help achieve the best long-term quality of life for Camaya.”

 Personalized proton therapy care

 Proton therapy is especially beneficial for pediatric cancers like Camaya’s because it targets tumors by using a pencil-thin beam of protons to deliver radiation directly to the tumor.
-Proton therapy also conforms to the shape of the tumor, allowing for more effective treatment and preventing unnecessary radiation to surrounding organs and tissues.
+Proton therapy conforms to the shape of the tumor, allowing radiation to be delivered more precisely while helping reduce unnecessary radiation exposure to surrounding organs and tissues.

 For pediatric patients like Camaya, proton therapy nurse navigator Sara Grigery, RN, creates colorful, custom decorated masks that children wear during proton treatment.
 The mask covers Camaya’s face and secures her to the table to keep her tiny body still during treatment.